-Gains on the sale of the units are generally subject to individual or corporate income tax and to trade tax.
+Gains on the sale of the units, or if these are deemed to have been sold for tax purposes, are generally subject to individual or corporate income tax and to trade tax.
 When determining the capital gain for tax purposes, the gain must be reduced by the advance income estimates applied during the holding period.

-If the fund meets the tax prerequisites for partial exemption of an equity fund, 60% of the capital gains are tax-exempt for corporation tax purposes. and 30% for trade tax purposes, if the units are held by natural persons as business assets.
-For taxable corporate entities, 80% of the capital gains are generally tax-exempt for corporation tax purposes, and 40% for trade tax purposes.
-For corporate entities that are life or health insurers or pension funds and in which the units are attributable to investments, and for those that are credit institutions and in which the units are allocable to the trading book as defined by article 340e (3) of the German Commercial Code (HGB) or that at the time of addition to the business assets are to be carried as current assets, 30% of the capital gains are tax-exempt for corporation tax purposes, and 15% for trade tax purposes.
+If the fund meets the tax prerequisites for partial exemption of an equity fund, 60% of the capital gains are tax exempt for income tax purposes, and 30% for trade tax purposes, if the units are held by natural persons as business assets.
+For taxable corporate entities, 80% of the capital gains are generally tax exempt for corporate income tax purposes, and 40% for trade tax purposes.
+For corporate entities that are life or health insurers or pension funds and in which the units are attributable to investments, and for those that are credit institutions and in which the units are allocable to the trading book as defined by article 340e (3) HGB or that at the time of addition to the business assets are to be carried as current assets.
+30% of the capital gains are tax exempt for corporate income tax purposes, and 15% for trade tax purposes.
 Equity funds are investment funds that, according to their terms and conditions of investment, continuously invest more than 50% of their value or of their gross assets in equity capital investments.

-If the fund meets the tax prerequisites for partial exemption of a balanced fund, 30% of the capital gains are tax-exempt for corporation tax purposes, and 15% for trade tax purposes if the units are held by natural persons as business assets.
-For taxable corporate entities, 40% of the capital gains are generally tax-exempt for corporation tax purposes, and 20% for trade tax purposes.
-For corporate entities that are life or health insurers or pension funds and in which the units are attributable to investments, and for those that are credit institutions and in which the units are allocable to the trading book as defined by article 340e (3) of the German Commercial Code (HGB) or that at the time of addition to the business assets are to be carried as current assets, 15% of the capital gains are tax-exempt for corporation tax purposes, and 7.5% for trade tax purposes.
-Balanced funds are investment funds that continuously invest at least 25% of their value or of their gross assets in equity participations in accordance with the investment conditions.
+If the fund meets the tax prerequisites for partial exemption of a balanced fund, 30% of the capital gains are tax exempt for income tax purposes, and 15% for trade tax purposes, if the units are held by natural persons as business assets.
+For taxable corporate entities, 40% of the capital gains are generally tax exempt for corporate income tax purposes, and 20% for trade tax purposes.
+For corporate entities that are life or health insurers or pension funds and in which the units are attributable to investments, and for those that are credit institutions and in which the units are allocable to the trading book as defined by article 340e (3) HGB or that at the time of addition to the business assets are to be carried as current assets, 15% of the capital gains are tax exempt for corporate income tax purposes, and 7.5% for trade tax purposes.
+Balanced funds are investment funds that, according to their terms and conditions of investment, continuously invest at least 25% of their value or of their gross assets in equity capital investments.

-In the event of a loss on a sale, the loss amount corresponding to the respective applicable partial exemption is not deductible at investor level.
+In the event of a loss on a sale, the loss amount corresponding to the respective applicable partialexemption rate is not tax deductible at investor level.

-If the fund does not meet the tax prerequisites for either an equity fund or a balanced fund, no partial exemption is applicable to the capital gains regulations of importance to German investors.
+If the fund does not meet the tax prerequisites for either an equity fund or a balanced fund, no partial exemption is applicable to the capital gains.

+A tax classification for partial exemption purposes of the fund or funds or sub-funds can be found in the Annex to this summary of tax regulations of importance to German investors.
 The classification may change for the future.
-In such a case, the fund unit is treated as sold and subsequently acquired on the following day with a new tax classification for partial exemption purposes; any resulting notional capital gain, however, is only taken into account once the units are actually sold.
+In such a case, the fund unit is treated as sold and subsequently acquired on the following day with a new tax classification for partial exemption purposes; any resulting notional capital gain, however, is only taken into account once the units are actually sold or, in certain cases, are deemed to have been sold for tax purposes.